suchanek/PMA/README.md

 These notebooks have been developed using *Anaconda* and has been tested under OSX 10.15, Ubuntu 18.04, Windows 7 Professional and Windows 10.
-I have used Microsoft's *Visual Studio Code* IDE for development and have been in general quite pleased with it.
+I have used Microsoft's *Visual Studio Code* IDE for development and Jupyter Notebook for interactive visualization.
-It plays well with Anaconda and can correctly use the virtual python environment described below.

 *NB:* As with any Python project there are a number of libraries that must be installed.
 Anaconda/conda greatly facilitates this process.
 This will be described more fully below: